TetraxZ/BfBB-Practice-Mod/README.md

 ## How to install: Extract the zip, paste the files over **an unmodified xbox copy of the game** (crucial files are missing in this download so it will require a full version of the game), put it on a softmodded xbox (360) and run it

 ### Known Issues
-Pressing a reset level button with a textbox on screen (character, press R, yellow text, etc) will crash the game.
+-Pressing a reset level button with a textbox on screen (character, press R, yellow text, etc) will crash the game.

-No Bubbles on Loading Screens, this can be fixed by returning to the main menu then loading ingame.
+-No Bubbles on Loading Screens, this can be fixed by returning to the main menu then loading ingame.